Should Broker-Dealers That Accept Hard Dollars for Research from EU Money Managers Register as Investment Advisers?

 Background

 European and U.S. regulators differ in their views of how asset managers should pay for research.
 In Europe, MiFID II requires investment managers to pay for the research they obtain, either by paying for it themselves, by passing on the charge to clients, or a combination of both.
-While both the U.S. and EU impose best execution obligations, MiFID II bans the use of commissions to pay for research (aka Soft Dollars) as a prohibited inducement.
+While both the U.S. and EU impose best execution obligations, MiFID II bans the use of commissions as payment for research (aka Soft Dollars) as a prohibited inducement.
 A key principle of the MiFID II unbundling reforms is to ensure that portfolio managers act in the best interests of their clients and that their investment decisions are not unduly influenced by third parties.
 Thus, the European authorities sought to separate or “decouple” research from brokerage.
 The following are some conventions that developed to address either the EU and or U.S. perspective on such research:

-• First, EU money managers could pay for the research themselves;
+- First, EU money managers could pay for the research themselves;

-• Second, the EU money manager could create a Research Payment Account (“RPA”), upon informed written client consent, with the understanding that such client funds would pay for research; and
+- Second, the EU money manager could create a Research Payment Account (“RPA”), upon informed written client consent, with the understanding that such client funds would pay for research; and

-• Third, U.S. registered broker-dealers continue to use CCAs.
+- Third, U.S. registered broker-dealers continue to use CCAs.

 Under the SEC’s Guidance Regarding Client Commission Practices under Section 28(e) of the Securities Exchange Act of 1934, the SEC permitted investment advisers to generate commission credits in an account at a broker-dealer and direct the broker-dealer to make payments from those credits to others to pay for eligible research and brokerage services consistent with the Section 28(e) safe harbor under the Securities Exchange Act of 1934, as amended (the “Soft Dollar Safe Harbor”).
 These CCA arrangements must meet certain criteria.
 Specifically, the broker accumulating the commissions must be involved in effecting the trades that generated the commissions.
 Insofar as transactions are linked to and commissions emanate from a CCA, then the revenue model for this holistic service approach is, in our assessment, unlikely to be considered “special compensation” under the Advisers Act.